Honglei-Cong/documents/layer2/importance-of-L2.md

 * More than as payment channels, Layer2 is also off-chain computation and hiding complex scripts inside signatures, or using zero-knownledge contingent payments.
 * Interoperability between different blockchains

+**Besides anchor service, base chain can also provide time server to Layer2.**